What Is a Patient-Centered Medical Home?

 Volunteer Highlight – Maureen Girouard

 We have benefited from so many volunteers, it is hard to pick just one to highlight.
-This is our first official newsletter and everyone to come will highlight the work of a volunteer and provide you the latest on our newest volunteers.
-Maureen Girouard came to Here to Serve in 2018 after spending her previous […]
+Maureen Girouard came to Here to Serve in 2018 after spending her previous 14 years at Children’s Hospital Los Angeles, where she was employed as a consummate fundraiser for the duration of its record-setting $1 Billion Living Proof Campaign. […]

 Our Resource Database: A VITAL Service to Our Families!

-You help supports many facets of Here to Serve as an organization.
+Your help supports many facets of Here to Serve as an organization.
 Did you know that hospital social workers generally have no database of resources for families who are NOT on government assistance?
 Most social workers are focused on government programs and helping only those who qualify for them.
-They may provide a couple foundations […]
+They may provide a couple of […]

 Zein Youssef – Your Donations DO Make a Difference!